SeamusAntonakis/Project3/README.md

 # Project3
 Third Year Project with partner Seamus Antonakis

-Move connect_db.php up a directory.
+Move connect_db.php and secondary.php up a directory.
 This is for security purposes.